RedBeardLab/zeeSQL-doc/docs/secondary-indexes.md

 In this case to the Redis key `user:1000` we associate a Redis Hash.

-The Redis Hash has 3 fields, `username` with value `antirez`, `password` with value `P1pp0` and `age` with value 34.
+The Redis Hash has 3 fields, `username` with value `antirez`, `password` with value `P1pp0`, and `age` with value 34.

-Redis Hashes are the only data-structure that can be indexes using zeeSQL.
+Redis Hashes are the only data structure that can be indexed using zeeSQL.

 At the moment, zeeSQL we can index only Redis Hashes.